AriTheElk/inferno-boilerplate/README.md

 ## Notes

-- Currently it is only possible to run the app in development mode, production configurations have not yet been written for webpack yet.
-If you want to help land this feature, feel free to open a [pull request](https://github.com/garetmckinley/inferno-boilerplate/pulls)!
 - `inferno-boilerplate` is in it's early states; if you notice any bugs while using it, please [open an issue](https://github.com/garetmckinley/inferno-boilerplate/issues/new)!